submariner-io/submariner-website/src/content/development/website/_index.en.md

 ---

-The Submariner documentation website is based on Hugo, Grav, [Hugo-theme-learn](https://themes.gohugo.io/theme/hugo-theme-learn/en/cont/pages/), and is written in [Markdown](https://www.markdownguide.org/getting-started/) format.
+The Submariner documentation website is based on Hugo, Grav, [the Hugo Learn theme](https://themes.gohugo.io/themes/hugo-theme-learn/), and is written in [Markdown](https://www.markdownguide.org/getting-started/) format.

 You can always click the **Edit this page** link at the top right of each page, but if you want to test your changes locally before